What to expect on your Closing Disclosure

 The Closing Disclosure is a 5-page document your lender or mortgage broker will provide at least three days prior to your closing date.

-Also known as a ‘CD,’ the Closing Disclosure is a standard document that all lenders are required to provide all mortgage applicants.
+Also known as a CD, the Closing Disclosure is a standard part of the loan process that all lenders are required to provide to mortgage applicants.
 It lists the final terms, mortgage rate, and closing costs for your new loan.

 The counterpart to the CD is the Loan Estimate (LE), a document you receive after applying which outlines the initial terms and costs of the mortgage you’ve been approved for.